Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 2: [(Corter-ModSync client only)](https://github.com/c-orter/modsync)

-Once players have connected to the FIKA server & after launching the game, they will 1st download bundle files, then Corter-Modsync will prompt them to update - they will then download all the required client mods from the server.
+Once players have connected to the FIKA server in the launcher & after launching the game, they will 1st download bundle files, then Corter-Modsync will prompt them to update - they will then download all the required client mods from the server.
+When done, exit & relaunch the game.

+If either the bundle download or the mods download fail - alt F4 tarkov & relaunch the game to try again.
+It will complete eventually.

 ## Editing player profiles
-You may find that new player profiles will be permission locked to the root user and you won't be able to save changes even as the sudo user.
+You may find that new player profiles will be permission locked at root level and you won't be able to save changes as the sudo user (you don't have root level access on oracle servers, only the ubuntu sudo user - this may not apply if you use a different provider or are self hosting & do have root level access).

 Note - ALWAYS BACKUP PROFILES **BEFORE MAKING CHANGES**